-Longer periods than the statutory periods can apply if they are stipulated by a collective agreement signed before 26 June 2008.
+The provisions that longer periods than the statutory periods can apply if they are stipulated by a collective agreement signed before 26 June 2008 will end on 9 September 2023.

 The probation period is calculated in calendar days.
 It starts on the 1st day of the contract.